 By Sunny Intwala, MD, cardiologist and clinical exercise physiologist, Nuvance Health

 As we continue to experience record high temperatures, is it a good idea to exercise outdoors?
 The short answer is yes, but there are several precautions you should take to avoid heat exhaustion, or worse, heat stroke.
-Here are six tips on how to work out safely in the heat.
+So here are six tips to help you work out safely in the heat.

 Learn more about sports cardiology at Nuvance Health.